niplav/site/considerations_on_cryonics.md

 The costs of cryonics are comparatively easy to calculate and contain little uncertainty: The price of cryopreservation and life-insurance are widely known, and can be easily added together.
-The benefits of cryopreservation, however, contain a lot more uncertainty: It is not at all clear that the technology for reuscitation will be developed, cryonics organizations (or humanity) survive to develop such technology, or that the future will be interested in reuscitating people from cryopreservation.
+The benefits of cryopreservation, however, contain a lot more uncertainty: It is not at all clear that the technology for reuscitation will be developed, cryonics organizations and humanity survive to develop such technology, or that the future will be interested in reuscitating people from cryopreservation.

 The model presented makes the assumption that a person has a given age and has the option of waiting for signing up for cryonics every year